 - OA DOI provides the data behind Unpaywall an app that leads straight to legitimate author uploaded versions of the publisher’s articles like the OA Button.

 - SHARE A US service developed by the Association of Research Libraries in partnership with the Center for Open Science

-- RE “We offer seamless access to millions of open access research papers, enrich the collected data for text-mining and provide unique services to the research community.”
+- CORE “We offer seamless access to millions of open access research papers, enrich the collected data for text-mining and provide unique services to the research community.”

 - OpenAIRE A European resource that offers an OA search engine and a campaign platform driving Open Access development and policy.